 The HSE Pipeline Regulations are enacted under the Health and Safety at Work Act 2015.17 They require each TSO to appoint a Manager to manage pipeline operations (HSE Pipeline Regulations reg5), supervise the health and safety aspects of pipeline operations and ensure that the pipeline only operates when it has a current certificate of fitness.
 The certificate of fitness will be periodically issued by an independent inspection body recognised by WorkSafe (HSE Pipeline Regulations reg11(3)).
-The inspection body will review the safety of the pipelines and any equipment necessary for the safe operation of the pipelines (HSE Pipeline Regulations reg10(1)(ab)) and issue a certificate of fitness (HSE Pipeline Regulations reg10(1)(ab)) and issue a certificate of fitness (HSE Pipeline Regulations reg10(1)(b)).
+The inspection body will review the safety of the pipelines and any equipment necessary for the safe operation of the pipelines (HSE Pipeline Regulations reg10(1)(a)) and issue a certificate of fitness (HSE Pipeline Regulations reg10(1)(a)).
 The certificate of fitness must be renewed at least every 5 years (HSE Pipeline Regulations reg9(2)(b)).